CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 - Modify
     - This is used to manage the tags associated with a resource.

-We will provide examples for both the "Deny" and "Modify" effects in this post.
-Before we dive into how to use the effects lets discuss parameters.
+One thing we also need to understand is the order in which Azure Policy effects are evaluated.
+As a resource is being created or evaluated, Azure Policy will determine which policy assignments apply to that resource and then evaluates which ones should be applied first.
+The order in which policies are applied is below.

+1. Disabled
+2. Append and Modify
+3. Deny
+4. Audit
+5. AuditIfNotExists and DeployIfNotExists

+The reason the policies are applied in the order above is that some policy effects may make a change that would otherwise trigger a deny or audit effect.
+For example, if we have a policy with the Modify effect set to define a CostCenter tag assigned to all resources in a resource group automatically.
+We also have another policy that has a Deny effect for any resource without a CostCenter tag applied to the subscription.

+If the order that the policies were applied wasn't controlled and the policy with Deny applied first, any resource in that resource group would not be allowed.
+Because we have the policies applied in a defined order, the Modify policy will run first, creating the CostCenter tag, and we don't have to worry about the Deny policy causing issues.

 ### How to make better parameters in Azure Policy
-Ultimately our goal with any Azure Policy is to help us manage our environment with the minimal amount of manual work.
-One way to help us do this is by using parameters in our policy definitions so that it can be adjusted for each assignment rather then having to create a new definition each time.
+Ultimately our goal with any Azure Policy is to help us manage our environment with a minimal amount of manual intervention.
+One way to help us is by utilizing parameters properties in our policy definitions so that it can be adjusted for each assignment rather than having to create a new definition each time.

 The parameters in Azure Policy follow the same format as those for ARM templates.
 You can create descriptions, allowed values, and even specify a default value for your parameters.
 This example below shows one that has all of these defined.
 This example only allows you to select a storage SKU that is geographically replicated.
-This would be a requirement if you need to support a workload that must be available if there was regional outage.
+This would be a requirement if you need to support a workload that must be available if there was a regional outage.

 ```json
 "parameters": {